Free Jimmy: English-language version

-Overview

-The plot of the English-language version of the film remains virtually unchanged to the original in Norwegian.
+The plot of the English-language version of the film remains virtually unchanged from the original in Norwegian.
 The audio track is dubbed over with English voices, with contemporary British dialogue written by Simon Pegg, and Pegg receives credit in the screenplay.
 It was released on DVD on 7 October 2008, by BreakThru Films, with Bill Godfrey as Executive Producer.

 Unlike the original which was released in cinemas in Norway, Free Jimmy was a direct-to-video release in the English speaking world.

 Although only the audio has been changed in the English-language version, the new dialogue makes for some changes to the original Norwegian film.
-For example, Roy, Odd, Flea and Baz are cockneys from London instead of east enders from Oslo in Norway (that curiously enough has a similar working class type of sociolect as cockneys from east London).
+For example, Roy, Odd, Flea and Baz are cockneys from London instead of east enders from Oslo in Norway (that has a similar working class type of sociolect as cockneys from east London).
 The rest of the film does however still take place in Norway, as the Londoners end up there anyway as they travel with the touring Russian circus.
 Other significant plot changes are obvious, such as other characters are made British instead of Norwegian, and the redneck-type hunting party are apparently Scottish in the English-language version.